shekinahmanyi/bus-pass-management-system/README.md

-# Bus-pass-management-system
+# Bus-Pass-Management-System
 This is a php project that helps you book a bus online.
 To use make sure you have a waamp or xaamp installed on your machine.
-# Project setup
+# Project Setup
-Install xaamp or waamp server.
+Install Xaamp or Waamp server.
 Import the database.
 Establish the connection between the database and run.
 Also get the password to login in the folder.